Avoid getting burned by excessive fees and discover the best way to send money to family and friends

 For example, if you sent $100 every week – that would be $5200 in one year.
 It is common to pay 10% or $520 in total costs.
 On the other hand, if you could save up the $5200 and send this every year using a money transfer service the total costs would be about $80.
 Saving you $440.

-So why would you use Paypal or a Remittance Company?
+So why would you use PayPal or an Old School Remittance Company?

 There are some good reasons why someone might choose to use PayPal or an old school remittance company like Western Union, Ria, or Moneygram.